 Ingress with Traefik and Hetzner LB

-Traefik runs as a DaemonSet (not a Deployment) so it’s present on every node, including the control plane when there are zero workers.
-The key configuration is in hetzner_k8s/manifests/traefik-values.yaml:
+Traefik runs as a DaemonSet (not a Deployment) so it’s present on every node, including the control plane.
+This is important because the control plane might be the only node when no workers are running.
+The Traefik values live in the ArgoCD Application template at gitops/root-app/templates/traefik.yaml:

 deployment: